Overview of SQL Support in PL/SQL

 A subquery is a query (usually enclosed by parentheses) that appears within another SQL data manipulation statement.
 The statement acts upon the single value or set of values returned by the subquery.
 For example:

-■ You can use a subquery to find a set of values, and use this values in an IN or NOT IN comparison in a WHERE clause.
+■ You can use a subquery to find a set of values, and use these values in an IN or NOT IN comparison in a WHERE clause.
 This technique can avoid joins.

 ■ You can filter a set of values with a subquery, and apply other operations like ORDER BY and GROUP BY in the outer query.